 - Competitive prices

-- Three-year repair warranty on hearing aids
+- Three-year repair and loss / damage warranties on hearing aids

 Do you need to be a Kaiser Permanente member to use Hearing Center services?